Forward Madison FC: Social media presence

 The team started receiving national attention in January 2019, during the polar vortex, when the social media intern tweeted a photo of a plastic flamingo stuck in the snow accumulating on the field.
 Within a few days, the snow became deep enough to cover the entire flamingo.
 This second tweet went viral, ending up with over 22 thousand likes, and 7.8 thousand retweets.
 "Full mingo" has become a catchphrase for the team.

 Forward Madison has continued to have a strong digital media presence, which the club uses to promote itself to fans outside of the Madison area, billing itself as "the world's second favorite team".

 Mascot

 On May 4, 2019, Forward Madison unveiled its dairy cow mascot, named "Lionela Bessi" following a fan vote.
+The club announced a retirement party for Bessi to be held at their 2024 home opener on April 13, 2024.

-Bessi was brought back for the club's second season.
-When Lionela had a calf, the club adopted her as a mascot as well, and had another fan vote, ending up with the name "Rose Cowbelle," after the University of Wisconsin alumna and pro player Rose Lavelle.
+The club adopted Bessi's calf as a mascot as well.
+A second fan vote ended up with the name "Rose Cowbelle", after the University of Wisconsin alumna and pro player Rose Lavelle.